WVON: Shared-time on 1450

 WXOL aired a blues oriented format, and its appearance on the dial sparked an immediate increase in the sales of blues records in the Chicago area.

-107.5 WGCI was also programmed to appeal to black audiences, and it and other FM stations won away many of WVON's listeners.
+WGCI (107.5 FM) was also programmed to appeal to black audiences, and it and other FM stations won away many of WVON's listeners.
 WGCI became so successful that Gannett changed the call letters of 1390 from WVON to WGCI in 1983.
-Midway Broadcasting immediately filed a request with the FCC to change WXOL's call sign to WVON, and on March 28, 1984 the WVON call letters returned to their former home at 1450.
+Midway Broadcasting immediately filed a request with the FCC to change WXOL's call sign to WVON, and on March 28, 1984, the WVON call letters returned to their former home at 1450.
 The station experienced a 50% increase in its audience after the call sign change.

 In 1986, WVON adopted its current black-oriented talk radio format.
 In 2002, then State Senator Barack Obama filled in for vacationing Cliff Kelley.
 Roland Martin hosted a program on WVON from October 2005 to October 2008.

 Move to 1690

 On September 18, 2006, the station got another signal upgrade when WVON's call letters and programming moved to 1690 AM broadcasting with 10,000 watts during the day.
-This happened when Midway Broadcasting took over management of the station using an LMA (like a lease agreement) on the frequency licensed to Berwyn, Illinois and owned by Clear Channel Communications (now known as iHeartMedia).
+This happened when Midway Broadcasting took over management of the station using an LMA (like a lease agreement) on the frequency licensed to Berwyn, Illinois, and owned by Clear Channel Communications (now known as iHeartMedia).
 The move displaced the oldies format of Clear Channel-operated WRLL on 1690.
 The WRLL call letters were assigned to Midway's half of the time-share on 1450 at Cicero, Illinois.

 In 2007, the station's studios were moved from their longtime home at 3350 S. Kedzie to the former Soft Sheen Products Building on 87th Street in Chicago's Chatham neighborhood.
 In late 2018, its studios were moved to the South Loop.

-In May 2019, former Cook County Board President Todd Stroger joined the station as morning co-host.
-In Summer 2020, Stroger left WVON, along with his co-host Maze Jackson, after being told by station management that they could no longer discuss Mayor Lori Lightfoot, and to disconnect any callers who were critical of her, immediately joining 1570 WBGX in the same time slot.
+In May 2019, Todd Stroger, a former Cook County Board President, joined the station as morning co-host.
+In summer 2020, Stroger left WVON, along with his co-host Maze Jackson, after being told by station management that they could no longer discuss Mayor Lori Lightfoot, and to disconnect any callers who were critical of her, immediately joining 1570 WBGX in the same time slot.